qBraid/qBraid/README.md

 make html
 ```
 Both methods will run Sphinx in your shell.
 If the build succeeded, it will say
 `The HTML pages are in build/html`.
-On OS X, you can view the generated documentation
+You can view the generated documentation
 in your browser using:
 ```
-open build/html/index.html
+open build/html/index.html # On OS X
 ```
 You can also view it by running a web server in that directory:
 ```
+cd build/html
 python3 -m http.server
 ```
 Then open your browser to http://localhost:8000.

 ## Testing
 To run all unit tests: